Displaying items by tag: Norwich - All Things Norfolk

 Published in Press Releases

-People are being invited to kick start the New Year by signing up to Cancer Research UK’s Race for Life in Norwich and King’s Lynn.
+People across Norfolk are being invited to kick start the New Year by signing-up for Cancer Research UK’s Race for Life in Norwich and Kings Lynn.

-The charity’s much-loved events are returning to Norfolk and anyone who joins this January can claim 50 per cent off the entry fee, as part of a half-price sale, by using the code RFL23NY*.
+The charity’s much-loved events, which raise funds for life-saving research, are returning to Norwich and Kings Lynn.
+Anyone who joins this January can claim 50 per cent off the entry fee as part of a special ‘early bird’ sale by using the code RACE24NY.

-Every year around 36,600 people are diagnosed with cancer in the East of England**.
-Money raised at Race for Life enables scientists to find new ways to prevent, diagnose and treat cancer – helping to save more lives.
+Every year, around 38,400 people are diagnosed with cancer in the East of England.
+Money raised at Race for Life enables scientists to find new ways to prevent, diagnose and treat cancer - moving closer to a world where everyone can live longer, better lives free from the fear of cancer.

 St Martins Housing Trust has been given Honorary Freedom of the City of Norwich, following more than 50 years’ service and support to people facing homelessness.
 The honour was awarded by Norwich City Council at a special meeting of council.